 Tim Wride - Curator of Photography at the Norton Museum of Art

 Carol McCusker, Curator of Photography at the Harn Museum of Art

 Julia Dolan - Curator of Photography at the Portland Art Museum

 All of these projects have been providing value to artists at every turn, from first-rate viewing in the judging process to publication opportunities, well-attended events and lectures, photo industry connections and monetary awards.

-Early next year Steven and his team are introducing the next big thing, expanding exponentially with the launch of the PhotoCulture app product!
+This coming winter Steven and his team are introducing the next big thing, expanding exponentially with the launch of the PhotoCulture app product!